 Finding a small business for sale takes a lot of work.
 It’s a lot more complicated than simply typing “business for sale in Las Vegas” into Google.
 You need to systematically reach out to brokers or start contacting businesses within a region to see if they’re interested in selling.

-Off-market sourcing can be a very effective tool in these situations, and it’s something we offer as part of our Accelerator Program.
-But before you begin cold-calling owners, you should have a well-defined sense of where you want to look.
+Before you begin cold-calling owners, you should have a well-defined sense of where you want to look.

 Have you ever moved to a new location for a job?
 We’d love to hear your story in the comments below.

 If you need help defining your investment thesis or you just want to start your business buying journey now, schedule a call with us through the form below and someone will be in touch shortly to explain how we can help.